 Игры пешком

-As a child, my mother and I didn’t have heart-to-heart conversations about the eternal, we didn’t discuss world problems, my mother didn’t tell me how things worked, she didn’t read long lectures (if she scolded, it was short and succinct), but I still had the feeling that that we were constantly in dialogue.
+When I was a child, my mother and I didn't have heart-to-heart talks about the eternal, we didn't discuss world problems, my mother didn't tell me how things worked, she didn't lecture me at length (if she did scold me, she did it briefly and succinctly), but I had the feeling that we were constantly in dialogue.
 Already as an adult, I tried to remember what we talked about?
-What did we discuss when we traveled for forty minutes to the music room and back three times a week?
-We were not silent, I remember that for sure.
-What was discussed during frequent walks in Sokolniki Park?
-And when every summer we walked in the evenings along the embankments of Crimea, we also chatted about something?
+What did we discuss when we spent forty minutes getting to the music school and back three times a week?
+We weren't silent, I remember that for sure.
+What did we talk about during our frequent walks in Sokolniki Park?
+And when we walked along the Crimean embankments every summer in the evenings, we also chatted about something, didn't we?

 I remembered!
-We played all the time, I loved it, and my mother seemed to enjoy it too!
+We played it all the time, I loved it, and I think my mom enjoyed it too!
 The first thing that comes to mind is the game of cities, or words.
-Although banal, it expands vocabulary and knowledge of geography.
-I haven’t played this game for a hundred years, but I remember that, oddly enough, the words ending with “A” were the first to end.
+Although trivial, it expands your vocabulary and knowledge of geography.
+I haven't played this game for ages, but I remember that, oddly enough, the first words that ended with "A" were the ones that started with "A".

-In the mid-90s, being impressed by the charming Valdis Pelsh, we ourselves began to play “Guess the Melody”.
-Well, here everything is clear with the rules: they sang and guessed.
-And then we decided to diversify our musical exercises and began to tell each other a word for which we needed to remember the song.
+In the mid-90s, under the impression of the charming Valdis Pelsh, we ourselves started playing "Guess the Melody".
+Well, the rules are clear: hum - guess.
+And then we decided to diversify our musical exercises and began to guess a word for each other, for which we had to remember a song.
 For example:

-- Remember the song that contains the word “darkness”!
+- Remember the song that has the word "darkness" in it!

-- Spray your magic into the crystal darkness of the glass...
+- Splash some magic into the crystal darkness of the glass...

-On hikes with classmates we often played, of course, everyone’s favorite “Contact” with guessing the word by letter.
+On hikes with classmates we often played, of course, the beloved "Contact" with guessing words by letters.
 It was friendly.
-We also played “The Gardener,” which was more heartfelt.
+We also played "Gardener", that was more heartfelt.

-But my favorite game of my school years is “Anything for the soul, all gifts are good!”
-This is the most girly of all word games: the presenter names some item of clothing or accessory, and the rest of the participants try to come up with it and describe it in detail so that the presenter chooses it from all of them.
+But my favorite game from school years is “Anything for the soul, all gifts are good!”
+This is the most girly of all word games: the host names some item of clothing or accessory, and the other participants try to think of it and describe it in detail so that the host chooses it from all of them.

 - I want a ball gown! - said the presenter.